China 2185: Themes

+China 2185 uses the plot element of Mao Zedong's computerized brain as a mechanism to examine how digital technologies will affect China's geopolitical status.

-The novel critiques both liberal democracy and the conservatism of the sort shown by the Republic of Huaxia.
+The novel critiques extreme conservatism of the sort shown by the Republic of Huaxia.
 Through its permissiveness and concepts of universal rights, the democratic China of the novel triggers a violent cyber uprising that nearly leads to its destruction.
+It depicts the political ideal of universal suffrage failing when confronted by a technologically limitless gerontocracy.

-Academic Hang Tu observes that these critiques presage the themes of Liu Cixin's later science fiction, which envisions a bleak universe dominated by "zero morality" and perpetual war between alien species in which the human race risks falling victim to its own moral consciousness.
+Academic Hang Tu observes that novel's critiques of universal rights presage the themes of Liu Cixin's later science fiction, which envisions a bleak universe dominated by "zero morality" and perpetual war between alien species in which the human race risks falling victim to its own moral consciousness.
 Academic Li Hua writes that the culturally conservative aspects of The Republic of Huaxia's revolution caricatures the Anti-Spiritual Pollution Campaign.
 According to academic Hang Tu, this conservative revolt portrays an "ossified and archaic mentality rooted in arrogance and intransigence."

+According to academic Jessica Imbach, the novel contrasts with other cyberpunk classics because it "focuses not so much on the Internet as a new physical realm, but rather as a new temporal condition that threatens to subsume China's quest for national rejuvenation (historically, a core concern of Chinese science fiction) under the domination of a stagnating and eternal present."

+Written during a time when China had a one-child policy, a substantial amount of the novel deals with themes of how a drastically overaged population burdens China's youth and hinders its social development.

 Academic Mingwei Song observes that the digital Mao portrayed in China 2185 appears to be at peace with his own "farewell to revolution".